Ludwig von Eimannsberger: Works

-On his first retirement from 1930 onwards, Eimannsberger would function as a scientific, military-technical private scholar.
+On his first retirement from 1930 onwards, Eimannsberger would function as a scientific military-technical private scholar.
 All his attention was focused on the new military equipment that revolutionised combat in 1917 and 1918.
 With scientific thoroughness, Eimannsberger researched the disastrous events for the Central Powers that were brought about by the use of armoured fighting vehicles.
 From his analyses, Eimannsberger concluded that he outlined in the following words: "Horsemen are dead, there is no place for them next to tanks.
 While their tasks remain, they will be solved by assigning tank squadrons in the future!"
 Further, one reads in Eimannsberger's scientific works, which already foreshadowed the tank strategies of the Second World War: "Attack is fire and movement, and the armoured fighting vehicle unites these two elements in one fighting device!"
-These seemingly prescient theories of Eimannsberger were practically proven in the Second World War with the Blitzkrieg.
+The seemingly-prescient theories of Eimannsberger were practically proven in the Second World War with the blitzkrieg.

 Eimannsberger tried to publish his book Der Kampfwagenkrieg as early as 1933, but the publication was more difficult than expected.
-Thus the book was not printed until 1934 yet it added a significant work to the volume of military literature of the time.
-General Heinz Guderian, influenced by Eimannsberger's book, presented similar theories in his 1937 book Achtung - Panzer!, successfully putting theory into practice.
-Eimannsberger, on the other hand, remained a theoretician, but it was his ground-breaking work on whose findings the famous tank battles of the Invasion of Poland, Battle of France and the early successes of Operation Barbarossa were based on.
-However, Eimannsberger would lack recognition, as Guderian stood out due to his successes as an active troop leader.
+Thus the book was not printed until 1934, but it added a significant work to the volume of military literature of the time.
+General Heinz Guderian, influenced by Eimannsberger's book, presented similar theories in his 1937 book Achtung - Panzer!, and successfully put theory into practice.
+Eimannsberger, on the other hand, remained a theoretician, but it was his ground-breaking work's findings on which the famous tank battles of the Invasion of Poland, the Battle of France and the early successes of Operation Barbarossa were.
+However, Eimannsberger would lack recognition, as Guderian stood out because of his successes as an active troop leader.

-In autumn 1943, Eimannsberger wrote a short, never published manuscript In eigener Sache (On Our Own Account), in which he writes disappointedly that he vehemently disagreed with the role assigned to him by Guderian in the history of the Panzerwaffe since the German tank force at the beginning of the Second World War was led according to his very own outlines and principles of combat and he is thus the creator of the German Panzerwaffe.
-Eimannsberger's leading role has only seen increasing recognition internationally in recent decades.
+In autumn 1943, Eimannsberger wrote a short, never-published manuscript In eigener Sache (On Our Own Account) in which he writes disappointedly that he vehemently disagreed with the role that was assigned to him by Guderian in the history of the Panzerwaffe since the German tank force at the beginning of the Second World War was led according to his very own outlines and principles of combat, and he is thus the creator of the German Panzerwaffe.
+Eimannsberger's leading role has seen increasing recognition internationally only in recent decades.